COBRA: A Continual Learning Approach to Vision-Brain Understanding

 \subsection{Vision-Brain Understanding}

 In VBU, the fMRI signals corresponding to subjects' viewing of an image are treated as input, which is then decoded to reconstruct the image originally viewed \cite{neuropictor, mindeye1, mindeye2, psychometry, mindbridge, takagi, xia-umbrae-2024}.
-Many works have leveraged diffusion \cite{thermodynamics_2015, ho-denoising-2020, openai-diffusion-2021, rombach-highresolutionimagesynthesislatent-2022, xu-versatilediffusiontextimages-2024} to learn the fMRI signal distribution.
+Many works have leveraged diffusion \cite{thermodynamics_2015, ho-denoising-2020, openai-diffusion-2021, rombach-highresolutionimagesynthesislatent-2022, xu-versatilediffusiontextimages-2024} to learn the distribution of the fMRI signal.
 MindEye \cite{mindeye1} aligns the original image and fMRI latent spaces via contrastive learning and then uses diffusion to reconstruct the original image stimulus.
 MindEye2 \cite{mindeye2} trains in a limited data setting to address expensive fMRI data acquisition.
 Takagi et al. \cite{takagi} use latent diffusion \cite{rombach-highresolutionimagesynthesislatent-2022} for image reconstruction, using a part of the fMRI as the diffusion conditioning.
-MindBridge \cite{mindbridge} trains with a cyclic fMRI reconstruction mechanism, aligning brain data between subjects, allowing for more robust brain-to-image and text decoding using dual embeddings.
-Psychometry \cite{psychometry}, by contrast, trains a singular model common and unique features for all subjects.
+MindBridge \cite{mindbridge} trains with a cyclic fMRI reconstruction mechanism, aligning brain data across subjects, which enables more robust brain-to-image and text decoding using dual embeddings.
+Psychometry \cite{psychometry}, by contrast, trains a singular model with common and unique features for all subjects.
 NeuroPictor \cite{neuropictor} uses a latent diffusion-like approach \cite{rombach-highresolutionimagesynthesislatent-2022} to encode the fMRI signals into a latent space to separate high- and low-level features, giving the ability to focus on finer details.
 UMBRAE \cite{xia-umbrae-2024} decodes fMRI signals in a vision-language framework, aligning text descriptions and image features.